juj/fbcp-ili9341/README.md

 - double check that the display controller is really what you expected.
 Trying to drive with the display with wrong initialization code usually results in the display not reacting, and the screen stays white,
 - shut down and physically power off the Pi and the display in between multiple tests.
 Driving a display with a wrong initialization routine may put it in a bad state that needs a physical power off for it to reset,
 - if there is a reset pin on the display, make sure to pass it in CMake line.
 Or alternatively, try driving fbcp-ili9341 without specifying the reset pin,
 - make sure the display is configured to run 4-wire SPI mode, and not in parallel mode or 3-wire SPI mode.
 You may need to solder or desolder some connections or set a jumper to configure the specific driving mode.
+Support for 3-wire SPI displays does exist, but it is more limited and a bit experimental.

 #### The display stays blank at boot without lighting up